How Much Money to Start Forex Trading — Realistic Guide 2026

 - At 1% risk per trade: minimum account = $10 / 0.01 = $1,000

-Trade That Swing recommends "$100+ for day trading" and a higher base for swing trading due to wider stops (source: tradethatswing.com, referenced in SERP data for this keyword, 2026-03-24).
+Trade That Swing recommends "$100+ for day trading" and a higher base for swing trading due to wider stops (source: tradethatswing.com).

 Account Size Scenarios — Realistic Projections